 600th Anniversary of the Establishment of Diplomatic Relations between Turkey and Poland

-The year 2014 will be celebrated as the 600th anniversary of the establishment of diplomatic relations between Turkey and Poland in both countries.
+The year 2014 has been celebrated as the 600th anniversary of the establishment of diplomatic relations between Turkey and Poland in both countries.
 With this aim, a Letter of Intent has been signed by the Foreign Ministers of both sides, during the visit of the Turkish Foreign Minister to Poland on 21 March 2013.

-It is our aim to realize comprehensive and multi-dimensional activities which will reflect the historical relations existing between Turkey and Poland and will also promote the culture of two countries.
+In collaboration with the Ministry of Culture and Tourism, other Ministries and relevant institutions, comprehensive and multi-dimensional activities which reflected the historical relations existing between Turkey and Poland and also promoted the culture of two countries have been realized.
 Further information regarding the 600th anniversary festivities is available at http://varsova.be.mfa.gov.tr/ShowInfoNotes.aspx?ID=202244

 Year of Chinese Culture in Turkey - Year of Turkish Culture in China